patrykkrajnik/fuel-calc/README.md

 </div>

 # MusicAll [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
-Calcaulator of travel costs that allows you to calculate how much money you will spend on fuel.
+Calculator of travel costs that allows you to calculate how much money you will spend on fuel.
 This repository contains three versions of exactly the same working versions of application.
 The difference between them is technology that they were made - there is application made with UIKit, SwiftUI and cross-platform framework Flutter.

 ## Screenshots
 ### UIKit